dmijatovic/ng5-material-fire-portal/README.md

     - add material component reference in your angualr component
     - add meterial module reference into material module (material/material.module.ts)

+## Deployment ng4portal branch

+To deploy starter portal (branch ng4portal), which uses firebase as backend and firehosting platform.
+Firebase hosting has its own cli.
+Definitions are stored in firebase.json.
+To deploy:

+- build production version `npm run build-prod`
+- publish content of dist folder `npm run deploy-fire`

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.